alexisimo/cli-data-validator/README.md

 ## To compile the application:
 1. Make sure you have Java, the JDK and Maven installed.
 2. Clone the current repository.
-3. Run `mvn clean compile assembly:single`, as a result you should be able to access to a JAR file in the `target` folder.
+3. Run `mvn clean compile assembly:single`
-4. Run `java -jar target/validator-0.0.1-SNAPSHOT-jar-with-dependencies.jar path/to/rdf_data.ttl path/to/shacl_shapes.ttl path/to/save/report.ttl` to run the JAR file.
+4. As a result you should be able to access to a JAR file in the `target` folder.

 The JAR provided in `target` was compiled with the Java openjdk version 17.0.11 and Apache Maven 3.9.6.